Author Archives: suekalt

 The very first altar is the one people create by raising two sticks and a crosspiece or several crosspieces in the air.
 On this altar or pukara everyone in the community hangs an offering of food or handiwork such as a very fine weaving – and they sing and parade it around for all to see.
 You can see the raising and celebration of such a structure in the movie ‘Kusisqa Waqashayku – From Grief and Joy We Sing’ by Holly Wissler and the Q’eros people of Peru.

 You can see it if you go to Pukllay in Tarabuco, celebrated a couple of weeks before Easter.
 I’ve also seen such a structure at a celebration of mother’s day in the countryside of Yamparaez.
-After the structure has been raised and covered with offerings, people dance around it and someone traditionally walks around cracking a whip and making sure they do it well.
+After the structure has been raised and covered with offerings, people dance around it and someone traditionally walks around cracking a whip and making sure they dance well.
 You can see this moveable community altar depicted in many weavings from the Tarabuco area – look for a rectangular structure with items suspended from it.
-Pukara1

 To see recent footage of the Pukllay celebration in Tarabuco (featuring the Pukara altar in the first 10 seconds) click here.